One size doesn't fit all, but how do you determine how long your resume should be?

-If you run a Google search about how long a resume should be, you're bound to come across a number of different opinions.
-I've heard some people declare that an ideal resume should be one page long, regardless of their years of experience, while others have no problem sending out a three-page resume chronicling every detail of their professional journey.
+If you run a Google search using the keywords “how long should a resume be?” you're bound to come across a number of different opinions.
+Some people declare that an ideal resume should be one page long, regardless of how many years of experience you have, while others have no problem sending out a three-page resume chronicling every detail of their professional journey.

-I'm here to set the record straight.
+Let's set the record straight.
 When it comes to the ideal resume length, size does matter.
-Here's everything you need to know to answer the question, "How long should a resume be?"
+Here's everything you need to know to answer the question, "how long should a resume be?"

 Contrary to popular belief, you do not have to squeeze 15 or more years of work experience into a one-page resume.
 In fact, until recently, only entry-level candidates were urged to keep their resumes to one page, as most employers assumed someone who was new to the post-college workforce wouldn't have enough information to justify more than one page of resume real estate.
-But, thanks to new data, this resume-length rule may no longer apply to most job seekers at any level, as career experts claim.
+But this resume-length rule may no longer apply to job seekers at any level, as career experts claim.

-According to a study that involved nearly 500 recruiters, hiring managers, and HR professionals and nearly 8,000 resumes, recruiters are 2.3 times as likely to prefer two-page resumes over one-page resumes, regardless of a candidate's years of experience.
+These days, recruiters generally prefer two-page resumes over one-page resumes, regardless of a candidate's years of experience.

 So, why the change in opinion?
-I think there are two factors to consider.
+There are two factors to consider.

 1. Graduates have more opportunities